stuart-knock/myth2kodi/doc/USAGE.md

     $binpath/myth2kodi "%DIR%/%FILE%"

-where `$binpath` is replaced by the full explicit path from USER SETTINGS.
+where `$binpath` is replaced by the full explicit path from `myth2kodi.conf` or the USER SETTINGS section of `myth2kodi`.

 ### Process a Recording from the Command Line